dbmaster/import-servers/README.md

 Inventory-import plugin synchronizes objects from excel file with project data.

-Current implementation supports importing Applications, Servers, and Connections.
+Current implementation supports import of Applications, Servers, and Connections.

 ## Parameters